CHR-onicles/Whatsapp-bot/README.md

 - [Papafio (Frontend developer/Graphic designer)](https://www.linkedin.com/in/nii-laryea-quartey-papafio-229440176)
 - [Divine (Frontend developer)](https://www.linkedin.com/in/divineanum)

 <br>

-### Tips:
+## Tips:

-I recommend the following extensions in VS Code in order to have more insight to the codebase:
+I recommend the following extensions in VS Code in order to have more insight into the codebase:

 - [Better Comments](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments) to see comments with keywords highlighted differently.